 FIA is now accepting applications for its third series of Management Development Institute (MDI) sessions.
 The MDI program helps middle managers learn practical skills and strategies ranging from time and financial management to delegation, communication and negotiation.

-To apply for the 2017 MDI course, download the MDI application or contact the FIA office at 216-781-6260.
+To apply for the 2017 MDI course, download the MDI application.

 The latest “essential” charts from Dr. Ken Mayland of ClearView Economics are available for download here.
 The charts cover many facets of the economy, and they come with comments from Dr. Mayland.

 Two Lightweighting Research Reports Posted

 Lightweighting of components is a goal of many OEMs across markets.
 FIA members now have access to two Forging Industry Educational and Research Foundation (FIERF)-sponsored research reports on the subject, particularly addressing heavy duty vehicles:

 The research was conducted by professors and students at North Carolina State and Marquette Universities.
 For more articles on lightweighting and other topics sponsored by FIERF, see the Technical Library.